wildmountainfarms/solarthing/other/docs/technical/couchdb_info.md

 ## Databases
 These databases are automatically created:
-* `solarthing` Stores status packets from the Outback MATE and Renogy Rover
+* `solarthing` Stores status packets
-* `solarthing_events` Stores event-type packets from the Outback MATE and Renogy Rover
+* `solarthing_events` Stores event-type packets
-* `commands` Commands are saved here then deleted to send commands to the Outback MATE.
+* `solarthing_open` Commands are saved here then deleted to send commands to the Outback MATE.
 Commands in here are encrypted for integrity
+* `solarthing_closed` for readonly configuration data

 ## Enabling CORS
 If you are using the web application, you should enable Cross Origin Reference Sharing.